 It’s grounding and restorative.
 It resets our body clock.
 Dare I say it, it’s soul food…

 - Keep your adventures close to home, or within range of a short train journey or drive out of the city.
 Journey time eats into riding time.

 - Pack light and don’t overthink things.
 You don’t need much – it’s just a night out.

 - Call upon the experiences of others.
 Take full advantage of the proliferation of ready-to-roll bikepacking routes.
-We have hundred in our database now, including weekend trips and overnighters.
+We have countless in our database now, including weekend trips and a separate map of overnighters.